-Why Are Select Grade Cabinet Doors from Cutting Edge so Expensive?
+Why Are Select Grade Cabinet Doors From Cutting Edge So Expensive?

 Slabs of wood in a glue press.
+Select grade cabinet doors are more consistent and must meet higher quality requirements.

 Upgrading to select grade material will cause the cabinet door price to increase by at least 20%, depending on the door style and profiles.
 As a rule of thumb, the more solid wood a door needs, the more the price will increase.